 South Beach Avenue

-South Beach Avenue is the retail component spread across the entire basement, street level as well as a conservation building.
-Some of the F&B outlets are opened for business.
+South Beach Avenue is the retail component spread across the entire basement of South Beach, street level as well as a conservation building.

 Dimbulah Coffee has a standalone glass house with al fresco seating on level 1.
 Coffee, tea and light snacks are available.